KagemaNjoroge/thoth-blueprint/README.md

   </a>
 </p>

-ThothBlueprint is a powerful database design tool that allows you to visualize your database schema with an intuitive drag-and-drop editor.
-Create, edit, and export your database designs to various formats including SQL, DBML, JSON, and SVG.
+Thoth Blueprint is a powerful database design tool that allows you to visualize your database schema with an intuitive drag-and-drop editor.
+Create, edit, and export your database designs to various formats, including SQL, DBML, JSON, and SVG.
 Generate migration files for popular frameworks like Laravel, TypeORM, and Django.

 ## Features